safedotme/safe/README.md

 On a more personal note, I {[Mark Music](https://twitter.com/markmusic27)} have been devastated by the news of countless school shootings and instances of police brutality in the US.
 As a 17-year-old latino, gun violence (through school shootings) and other forms of physical discrimination pose a threat to me, my friends, and my family. **Safe was built no one has to succumb to the status quo.**

-# Infrastructure
+# Infrastructure | `MCEs`

-A VDFS (virtual distributed filesystem) is a filesystem designed to work across a variety of storage layers.
-With a uniform API to manipulate and access content across many devices, VSFS is not restricted to a single machine.
-It achieves this by maintaining a virtual index of all storage locations, synchronizing the database between clients in realtime.
-This implementation also uses [CAS](https://en.wikipedia.org/wiki/Content-addressable_storage) (Content-addressable storage) to uniquely identify files, while keeping record of logical file paths relative to the storage locations.
+An MCE (multithreaded compression engine) is an agorithm designed to take realtime camera footage, cut it into digestable clips, and compress said across a variety of threads.
+These clips (shards) are then distributed across multiple storage layers; making it harder for a possible attacker to obtain a complete file.
+By processing the footage concurrently, the video is processed and uploaded as the camera records in realtime.
+To compose the shards together, a map is stored with and ordered list of the paths to each shard.
+Concurrency also enables for powerful phone CPUs that have more cores to be used optimally by spawning isolates based on the thread availability.
+This enables for faster compression times in faster phones.
+The following is a diagram of Safe's `MCE` implementation:

 <img src="https://github.com/safedotme/.github/blob/main/profile/diagram.png?raw=true">